 In Buckley’s experience on Wall Street, he became adept at using many technical analysis tools to help him break down and forecast macro market momentum as well as micro-events.
 One such tool that became a staple in his arsenal was the use of Bollinger Bands.

-Part of pattern recognition is understanding how the bands converge (or come together) and how they diverge (or drift apart).
-Taking this concept and applying it to business, Buckley saw an opportunity to use the band idea to visually recognize patterns in operational and marketing spend against the backdrop of Year over Year (YoY) Return on Investment on that spend.
-And with that data in hand, the Convergence/Divergence Bands.
+Part of pattern recognition is understanding how the bands converge (come together) and how they diverge (drift apart).
+In applying this concept to business, Buckley saw an opportunity to visually recognize patterns in operational and marketing spend against the backdrop of Year-over-Year (YoY) Return on Investment on that spend.
+Armed with this information, he created Convergence/Divergence Bands.

 Advantages of Data as a Service